Vigil held in UK for 39 Vietnamese who died in a truck

 LONDON (AP) — London’s Vietnamese community has gathered at a vigil and a service to honor the 39 Vietnamese victims who died in a refrigerated truck container in southeastern England.

-The community is mourning the unidentified victims, who were trying to enter Britain in hopes of finding greater opportunity.
+The community is mourning the unidentified victims, who were trying to enter Britain in hopes of finding greater opportunities.
 They were discovered dead on Oct.
 23 at an industrial park in the town of Grays.

 Rev. Simon Nguyen offered prayers for the victims and for their loved ones in Vietnam.